-SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas.
-Minimise energy consumption, support the use of sustainable/renewable energy and improve resilience to climate change. change effects (e.g. reduce the adverse effects of droughts and floods)?
-Will it improve resilience/adaptability to likely effects of climate change, e.g. by increasing resilience of water supplies?
+SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Minimise energy consumption, support the use of sustainable/renewable energy and improve resilience to climate change. effects of climate change, e.g. by increasing resilience of water supplies?
 Archaeology and cultural heritage Built development in the vicinity of historic buildings could have implications for the setting and/or built fabric and cause damage to any archaeological deposits present on the site.
 Ensure active management of environmental and cultural assets.
 Ensure effects resulting from changes to water level (surface or sub-surface) on all water dependent historical and cultural assets are avoided.
 Consider effects on important wetland areas with potential for paleo-environmental deposits.
 Promote the conservation and enhancement of the historic environment, including the promotion of heritage and landscape as central to the culture of the region and conserve and enhance distinctive characteristics of landscape and settlements.
-Conserve heritage assets in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the guality of life of this and future generations.
+Conserve heritage assets in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of this and future generations.
 The need to conserve or enhance sites of archaeological importance and cultural heritage interest, particularly those which are sensitive to the water environment.
 To conserve and enhance the historic environment, heritage assets and their settings, and protect archaeologically important sites.
 Will it avoid damage to and protect the historic environment, heritage assets and their settings, places and spaces that enhance local distinctiveness?
 Will there be any alteration of the hydrological setting of water-dependent assets?
 Will it improve access, value, understanding or enjoyment of heritage assets and culturally/historically important assets in the region?
 Landscape and visual amenity Protection and enhancement of landscape (including designated landscapes, landscape character, distinctiveness and the countryside).
-The need to protect and improve the natural beauty of the region's AONBs and other areas of natural beauty. • To protect and enhance designated and undesignated landscape, townscape and the countryside.
+Abstraction and low river flows could negatively affect landscape and visual amenity.
+Enhance the value of the countryside by protecting the natural environment for this and future generations.
+The need to protect and improve the natural beauty of the region's AONBs and other areas of natural beauty.
+To protect and enhance designated and undesignated landscape, townscape and the countryside.
 Will it avoid adverse impacts and enhance designated landscapes?
-Will it help to protect and improve non-designated areas of natural beauty and
+Will it help to protect and improve non-designated areas of natural beauty and distinctiveness (e.g. woodlands) and avoid the loss of landscape features and local distinctiveness?

-SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Abstraction and low river flows could negatively affect landscape and visual amenity. distinctiveness (e.g. woodlands) and avoid the loss of landscape features and local Enhance the value of the countryside by protecting the natural environment for this and future generations. distinctiveness?
-Improve access to valued areas of landscape character in sustainable ways to enhance its enjoyment and value by visitors and stakeholders.
+SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Improve access to valued areas of landscape character in sustainable ways to enhance its enjoyment and value by visitors and stakeholders.